ludwigcederberg/webcrawler/README.md

 ## Project Overview

 This project is a **Java-based multithreaded web crawler** designed to scrape and store content from multiple URLs concurrently.
-I developed this as part of my Computer Science studies to apply concepts of concurrency, object-oriented design, and file handling in a real-world setting.
+I developed this as an extension of my studies to apply concepts of concurrency, object-oriented design, and file handling in a real-world setting.

 ## Skills and Technologies